 When drying and lubricating instruments, it is important to inspect them to make sure that they are in good condition.
 As instruments age they may develop areas with rust, scratches or nicks.
 These areas can potentially harbour bacteria, making the instrument impossible to sterilize.
+Any instruments with

-Any instruments with scratches, indentations, etc. need to be discarded and replaced.
+Inspect instruments for nicks, scratches and rust, which inhibit sterilization. scratches, indentations, etc. need to be discarded and replaced.
 Engravings may also harbour bacteria (though embossing is not of concern).